How To Deal With Wedding Season Stress

 Benefits of online therapy

-In some cases, in-person therapy may not be accessible or convenient.
+In some cases, in-person therapy may not be available or convenient.
 For example, individuals who are planning a wedding may not have time to commute to a therapist's office.
 In these situations, it can be frustrating to try to fit in therapy sessions, no matter how helpful they may be.
 However, alternative options, like online therapy through platforms like BetterHelp, can offer a way to see a professional therapist from the comfort of your home.

-Effectiveness of online therapy
+Effectiveness of online therapy in helping participants navigate stressful situations

 In addition to convenience, online therapy can also be effective.
 Research suggests that online therapy can effectively address the symptoms of stress, as well as other mental health challenges, such as worry and emotional fatigue.